bunglecode/se-jun-24/README.md

 The SEO score remained at 90, which according to Lighthouse was due to the omission of a meta description in my HTML file.
 I added one, describing what my application did, then I re-ran Lighthouse once more.
 I received a score of 100 for SEO, confirming all my changes were appropriate.
 \
 ![100](https://github.com/bunglecode/se-jun-24/assets/53307096/5ca879c1-15d5-40c4-84cd-af02916e9111) \
 Getting 100 on all of the analysis features was fairly simple as my application is lightweight, but for some more dense applications it could be much harder to reach a perfect score.
-Nonetheless, Lighthouse seems a relevant (and free) tool to get as close as possible, ensuring users are kept at the forefront of development.
+Nonetheless, Lighthouse seems a relevant (and free) tool to get as close as possible, ensuring user experience is kept at the forefront of development.

 ## Manual Accessbility Testing
 Using Google Lighthouse is very useful for visual accessibility validity, but I wanted to ensure the functional accessibility of the site was checked as well.